 This is by far more darker in sound to KE.
 The opener, Diabolic, sets the mood for what’s to come.
 A driving rhythm section, controlled by bass player Mig and Jimmy on drums, allows Marz and Thor to let rip on guitars.
 Marz Nova’s lyrical input is where the darker sound really comes to the fore.
 Evil me, I’m Diabolic!
 Damn right he is.

 The Graveyard is where the album takes its dark turn, and in my opinion the best track on the album.
 Think of the dead rising from their graves, and dancing their deadly jig.
-This track also renders the first mention of Evil Abounds.
+This track also renders the only mention of Evil Abounds.

 Wartorn slows the momentum momentarily.
 On Kingdom Earth, Left For Dead told the story of a soldier being left behind after being wounded in battle.
 Wartorn, looks at the other side of war.
 A soldiers battle with Post Traumatic Stress Disorder.
-The chorus says it all, “Wartorn, I keep gong back there, when i close my eyes”.
+The chorus says it all, “Wartorn, I keep going back there, when i close my eyes”.
 A contender for a future single release.

 Awaken Underworld/Destroyer of Men are the next two tracks on the album.
 I have reviewed these as one track, as they are featured together as a bonus track at the end of Evil Abounds.
 The track opens with Jimmy DeGrasso as the lone drummer, leading the troops into battle, and then it builds up to a full scale onslaught, as the war between good and evil begins.
 The Destroyer of Men, is the Dark Lord of Death.